 Associate Professor of Theatre and Performance

-After graduating from Yale University, he worked in dramaturgy and literary management with companies including Manhattan Theatre Club, Adobe Theatre Company, Denver Center Theatre Company, Eugene O’Neill Theatre Center, Fox/Searchlight Pictures, TOSOS II, and the Drama Desk-nominated Wash & Fold Theatre Project, which he co-founded.
+After graduating from Yale University, Dr. Schildcrout worked in dramaturgy and literary management with companies including Manhattan Theatre Club, Adobe Theatre Company, Denver Center Theatre Company, Eugene O’Neill Theatre Center, Fox/Searchlight Pictures, TOSOS II, and the Drama Desk-nominated Wash & Fold Theatre Project, which he co-founded.

 He then earned his PhD in theatre from the Graduate Center of CUNY, where he also worked with CLAGS: Center for LGBTQ Studies.
-As an assistant professor at Ohio University, he ran the MA program in theatre history and was recognized with the University Professor Teaching Award.
+As an assistant professor at Ohio University, he was recognized with the University Professor Teaching Award.

 - Hits: Broadway’s Popular Plays

 Dr. Schildcrout is the author of the book Murder Most Queer (University of Michigan Press) and the chapter “Drama and the New Sexualities” in the Oxford Handbook of American Drama (Oxford University Press).
 His articles on LGBTQ representation have addressed topics ranging from the Stonewall Riots to The Muppet Show.

 He recently edited and wrote the foreword for the premiere publication of a “lost” play from the gay liberation era: Tubstrip by Jerry Douglas.